pitosalas/cleancont/output/2011-03-19-case-study-of-user-experience-design-and-lean-methodology.md

 ---
 title: "Case Study of User Experience Design and Lean Methodology"
-subtitle: "A good read if you are interested in [fast iteration in user experience design and redesign:](http:/..."
+subtitle: "A good read if you are interested in fast iteration in user experience design and redesign:"
 category: "538"
 tags: ["1366", "2064"]
 date: "2011-03-19"